AEW Dynamite and Collision preview: The three-hour Holiday Bash block - Pro Wrestling Dot Net

 -Willow Nightingale, Harley Cameron, Toni Storm, and Mina Shirakawa vs. Mercedes Mone, Athena, Marina Shafir, and Megan Bayne in an eight-woman tag match

 Powell’s POV: The three-hour Dynamite and Collision block will air on same day delay from Manchester, England, at Co-op Live.
-Join Jake Barnett for his live review of Dynamite as the show is simulcast Wednesdays on TBS and HBO Max at 7CT/8ET.
-The one-hour Collision show airs at 9CT/10ET or immediately following Dynamite (the second hour of Collision will air on Saturday at 1:30CT/2:30ET on TNT).
-Jake’s same-night audio reviews are available exclusively for Dot Net Members (including our Patreon subscribers).
+Join me for my live review of Dynamite as the show is simulcast on TBS and HBO Max at 7CT/8ET, followed by the one-hour Collision show immediately following Dynamite (the second hour of Collision will air on Saturday at 1:30CT/2:30ET on TNT).
+My same-night audio review will be available exclusively for Dot Net Members (including our Patreon subscribers).

 Be the first to comment